 Email: jenny@cemp.ac.uk

-Jenny has worked in educational development since 1998, and before that worked in the Health Service and in most sectors of education, though latterly higher education.
+Jenny is a Visiting Fellow in CEMP and has worked in educational development since 1998, and before that worked in the Health Service and in most sectors of education, and latterly higher education.

-Jenny runs workshops in many universities in the UK and abroad on reflective learning, the use of learning journals, critical thinking and on learning outcomes in programme development.
-In terms of her own practices, Jenny dabbles with short story writing and poetry and works as a storyteller in a variety of settings.
+Jenny runs workshops in many universities in the UK and abroad on reflective learning, the use of learning journals, critical thinking and on learning outcomes in programme development, the uses of story in higher education, oral storytelling and academic assertiveness etc (usually around the subject of her books).
+In terms of her own practices, Jenny dabbles with short story writing and poetry.
+She works as an oral storyteller in a variety of settings.

 Learning to think and act critically lies behind many aspects of student life, from directly academic situations, to fears of processes like mathematics, to the management of living with others in student residences and shared houses.